2958 Users online, 6.74 mbps

 RealTemp is a temperature monitoring program designed for all Intel single Core, Dual Core and Quad Core processors.
 Each core on these processors has a digital thermal sensor (DTS) that reports temperature data relative to TjMax which is the safe maximum operating core temperature for the CPU.

-If the value of TjMax is known and if the data being output by the DTS sensors changed at the exact same rate that the core temperature was changing at then you could use this simple formula to convert DTS data to your absolute core temperature:
+If the value of TJMax is known and if the data being output by the DTS sensors changed at the exact same rate that the core temperature was changing at then you could use this simple formula to convert DTS data to your absolute core temperature:

-Absolute Temperature = TjMax - DTS
+Absolute Core Temperature = TJMax - DTS

-The Problem
+The Problems

 Testing

 This problem seems to effect all Core based processors, both 45nm and 65nm whether Single, Dual or Quad core.
+The new Core i7 sensors seem much better in this regard.

 At idle, the E8400 I tested reports temperatures that are higher than the actual temperature and the E6400 I tested does the opposite and reports temperatures that are lower than the actual measured temperature.

 The difference is slight at first but the further temperatures move away from TjMax, the larger this error can become.
 Programs that use the previously mentioned formula and do nothing to account for this error will end up reporting idle temperatures that are either too low or are too high.
 Worse yet are programs that try to correct for this error by adjusting TjMax higher.
 Now you'll have inaccurate idle temperatures as well as inaccurate load temperatures.
-A quick Google search will show how wide spread this problem has become.
+A quick Google search will show you how wide spread this problem has become.

 Calibration